-Opportunity for input on decisions affecting your water quality
+Opportunity for input on decisions affecting your water quality.

-Second Monday of the Month.
-Village Hall 125 Depot St, Johnson Creek WI 53038
+Second Monday of every month at Village Hall.
+125 Depot St Johnson Creek WI, 53038

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).